December 01, 2017

 According to the IRS, four out of five tax returns are prepared and filed online, either by a professional or by the taxpayer.
 When you choose to e-file and accept a tax return via direct deposit, you can expect to see the money within 21 days of the IRS accepting your tax forms.

-The IRS estimates that the earliest tax return payments for e-filers who claim the Additional Child Tax Credit (ACTC) or Earned Income Tax Credit (EITC) will be February 27, 2018.
+The IRS estimates that the earliest tax return payments for e-filers who claim the Additional Child Tax Credit (ACTC) or Earned Income Tax Credit (EITC) will be late February.
 They can’t legally issue tax returns claiming either of these two credits before mid-February.

 More than half of people in the United States who file taxes let the professionals handle it for them.
 The federal tax code is extensive, so using a professional tax preparer is the most effective way to ensure that your taxes are done correctly.

 With many tax preparation services, you can count on year-round support if there’s a problem with your return or if the IRS chooses to audit you.
 If finding the time and energy to file your own taxes is keeping you from getting the job done, it may be a good idea to get a free quote from a professional.